wellyshen/react-cool-form/docs/getting-started/form-submission.md

 ## Submit a Form

-This is the most common case that we submit a form with React Cool Form.
+This is the most common case that we submit a form in React Cool Form.

 ```js
 import { useForm } from "react-cool-form";